Resources: Main Page | Research Methods (A) | Major Theories (B) | Issues and Contemporary Topics (C) | Professional Education (D)

 Macro-level OB research is highly active and there are many practical applications and concerns, including some of the “hot topics” in Aisle C. We have also covered several case studies where macro-OB has been applied.

+Diversity and Inclusion Ecosystems.
 Also see Rack CI.
 Moving beyond surface-level diversity initiatives, contemporary research in this area takes a sophisticated, multilayered approach to understanding organizational inclusivity.
 Researchers are developing nuanced frameworks that recognize the complex, interconnected nature of identity and organizational dynamics, moving beyond simplistic representation metrics.
 At the macro-level, there is considerable focus on how to systematically eliminate exclusionary and discriminatory behaviors in the workplace to make all feel welcome and able to contribute.
 The challenges are that some exclusionary practices are systemic and not the result of any individual’s actions — in fact, there may be no one doing anything intentional or unintentional, but the effect remains.
+Moreover, there are challenges with establishing and communicating clear policy guidelines due to natural ambiguities and complexities that complicate their implementation (we covered this in Episode 110 on the legal difficulties of implementing US civil rights law).

-Researchers are exploring the ethical dimensions of organizational behavior with increasing sophistication as organizational processes may encourage unethical or inappropriate behaviors among individuals.
+Ethics Across Organizations.
+Although much of the research on ethical and unethical conduct is at the micro-level of OB, there is some attention being paid to how industry-wide and societal factors contribute to the institutionalization of unethical practices, which in turn trickles down to the individual level.
 Thus, there is interest in examining macro-level ethical decision-making frameworks, the efficacy of leadership integrity and trust mechanisms, corporate governance frameworks, and accountability and transparency strategies.
 While ideally, organizational integrity would be tied to performance and workplace commitment, this is an open question and the decoupling of an organization’s official statements and its actions may impact its culture and climate, not to mention its stakeholder relationships.

 Related TAOP Episodes, Events, and Notes